Every year, hundreds of thousands of jellyfish pass through our waters.

 They typically have four to eight tentacles that dangle below the bell and transport food from the tentacles to the mouth.
 These tentacles are coated with cnidocytes, venom-filled capsules with tiny barbs that inject toxins into prey, immobilizing them.
 Jellyfish are carnivores eating zooplankton, other jellyfish, small fish and even crustaceans.

 Sea nettle stings are not something anyone wants to go through.

 Their tentacles contain both a trigger and a stinging structure.
 While floating through our waters, their tentacles will come into contact with something solid, which stimulates the trigger releasing tiny barbs full of toxin.
 The severity of a sting will depend on a number of factors: the thickness of the skin in contact, the penetrating power of the barbs and the sensitivity of the victim to the toxins.

 If stung by a jellyfish, the first thing to do is remove the barbs.
 Barbs that are not removed will continue to release toxins into the body.
-Sand, towels, clothing or any available rough material will help in removing these barbs.
-Beach Patrol members on duty are equipped with spray bottles full of white vinegar, which helps neutralize the toxins.
 Baking soda may also be used.
 The notion that urine will help aid a jellyfish sting is a myth; in fact, urine may stimulate the barbs to fire more toxins.
 Once the toxins have been neutralized, using topical Benadryl or calamine lotion will ease the itch that follows a sting.